crux888/minecraft-mazes-makecode/README.md

-# Minecraft Mazes (MakeCode)
+# Minecraft Mazes (MakeCode/Python)

 I created this code for my two kids who loving playing with Minecraft and coding with Scratch.
-So, when [Microsoft made Minecraft Education Edition available to parents](https://education.minecraft.net/en-us/get-started/parents?utm_source=github-minecraft-mazes-makecode), it seemed like a perfect opportunity to show them how [MakeCode](https://minecraft.makecode.com/setup) can be used to create (and solve) random mazes.
+So, when [Microsoft made Minecraft Education Edition available to parents](https://education.minecraft.net/en-us/get-started/parents?utm_source=github-minecraft-mazes), it seemed like a perfect opportunity to show them how [MakeCode](https://minecraft.makecode.com/setup) or [Python](https://education.minecraft.net/en-us/resources/computer-science-subject-kit/python-101) can be used to create (and solve) random mazes.

 ### Contents
 - [What mazes can I make?](#what-mazes-can-i-make-with-the-code)